 FUNetic Farm is a phonics-based, early literacy program.
 It’s a multi-sensory ANIMAL ALPHABET that children love to SOUND, SIGN, SIGN and SPELL (and eventually read).
-The program includes music, cute animal alphabet flashcards, animal alphabet puppets, printable activity sheets, word building, manipulatives, kinesthetic learning, American Sign Language fingerspelling and games.
+The program includes music, cute animal alphabet flashcards, animal alphabet puppets, printable phonics activity sheets I, and phonics activity sheets II word building, manipulatives, kinesthetic learning, American Sign Language fingerspelling, phonics bingo and card game games.
 The FUNetic Farm Phonics Intro Kit includes 26 lively animal alphabet songs as well as 26 demonstration videos.

 Through simple daily, circle time lessons, songs and activities, children joyfully learn the sounds of all of the letters in just three months!!!
 No pressure, no stress, just FUN!
 That’s what the FUNetic Farm is all about!

 You can find my FUNetic Farm products at MY STORE on Teachers Pay Teachers.

 In your daily review, you and your students will say the letter sounds as you point to the letters, “a – ant, b – bat, c – cat, d – dog, e – elephant, etc” To help your students develop early phonics skills and prepare them for reading, be sure to use letter sounds (not letter names and short vowels not long vowels).
 Please remember, for more FUNetic Farm FUN, Animal Alphabet songs, games, activities, puppets, phonics worksheets I, phonics worksheets II,and flashcards are all available at MY Store at TEACHERSpayTEACHERS.